 Forrester's first book, In the Shadow of Justice: Postwar Liberalism and the Remaking of Political Philosophy (Princeton University Press, 2019) is a history of how political philosophy was transformed by postwar liberalism, John Rawls's A Theory of Justice, and the rise of liberal egalitarianism.
+In the Shadow of Justice received the Organization of American Historians’ Merle Curti Award 2020, the Society for US Intellectual History’s Book Award 2020, the Montreal Political Theory Manuscript Workshop Award 2016, and was shortlisted for the Royal Historical Society’s Gladstone Prize 2020.

+Forrester is currently working on a project on feminist theories of work and dissent.
+She is writing a book about feminist demands, revolutionary reforms, and strategies for social transformation, and a set of essays on work, sex, and the state.
 She is the co-editor of Nature, Action and the Future: Political Thought and the Environment (Cambridge University Press, 2018), and her research has appeared in the Historical Journal, Modern Intellectual History, Climatic Change, European Journal of Political Theory, and in a number of edited volumes.
-She is currently working on a new book project on Feminism and the Transformation of Work, and a related set of essays on feminism, sex, and the state.
-She has also written on a variety of topics - including pornograpy, sex work, policing, surveillance, happiness, the gig economy, privacy, and critiques of capitalism and liberalism - for The New Yorker, London Review of Books, Harper's, The Guardian, The Nation, Dissent, n+1, The New Statesman, Cambridge Literary Review, Boston Review, and Political Quarterly.
+She has also written on a variety of topics - including pornography, sex work, policing, surveillance, happiness, the gig economy, privacy, and critiques of capitalism and liberalism - for The New Yorker, London Review of Books, Harper's, The Guardian, The Nation, Dissent, n+1, The New Statesman, Jacobin, Renewal, Cambridge Literary Review, Boston Review, and Political Quarterly.